ecbtln/vm2docker/NOTES.md

 2. Clone filesystem
     - For now, we will just clone the entire filesystem and tar it and import in using docker import
     - In the future, we will want to minimize image size and take advantage of layering
-        i.
-Match OS with a given base image
+        - Match OS with a given base image
             - It looks like only Ubuntu and CentOS are available on the public docker registry, so we will likely have to use a tool like [debootstrap](https://wiki.debian.org/Debootstrap) in conjunction with the available contrib scripts ([here](https://github.com/dotcloud/docker/tree/master/contrib)).